bkono/kono.sh/content/post/dnsmasq.md

 sudo launchctl stop homebrew.mxcl.dnsmasq sudo launchctl start homebrew.mxcl.dnsmasq
 ```
-Just to make sure we are working let's test with dig
+Just to make sure we are working let's test with dig:
 ```
 dig this.is.totally.using.local.client.dev @127.0.0.1
 ```
-The response should be very quick and contain something similar too:
+The response should be very quick and contain something similar to:
 ```
 ;; ANSWER SECTION:
 this.is.totally.using.local.client.dev.
 0    IN      A       192.168.59.103
 ```
-If you were configuring for pure local not boot2coker the 192.168.59.103 would
+If you were configuring for pure local not boot2docker the 192.168.59.103 would
 be 127.0.0.1.

 ### Resolve all the things